zooba/pymanager/pep-draft.md

             # with the same Company.
             "sort-version": Version,

+            # Specifies platforms to consider this package for.
+            # Initially, 'win32' is the only supported value.
+Others may be
+            # defined in the future.
+This condition is evaluated silently, and
+            # is not intended to replace platform requests in "install-for".
+            "platform": [str],

             # Company field, used for filtering and displayed as the publisher.
             "company": str,